 Eligible citizens of all three countries can travel without visas to live, work, and study in the United States.
-Citizens of the Freely Associated States serve in the U.S. armed forces at rates higher than most U.S. states and 18 have lost their lives.
+Citizens of the Freely Associated States serve in the U.S. armed forces at rates higher than most U.S. states and 18 have lost their lives in combat over the past six decades.
 The depth and breadth of our people-to-people relationships is one of the strongest foundations of our relationship, and it is growing stronger every year.
-During the 2017-2018 school year, more than 91 students from the Federated States of Micronesia, the Marshall Islands, and Palau attended American universities, a 72 percent increase from the previous year.
+During the 2017-2018 school year, almost 100 students from the Federated States of Micronesia, the Marshall Islands, and Palau attended American universities, a 72 percent increase from the previous year.

 The United States' relationships with the next generation of leaders in the Freely Associated States contribute to a continued shared understanding of our countries' mutual interests.
 We are committed to working with the next generation of Pacific leaders, enabling them to drive positive change in their home countries.
 A key way in which the State Department advances this goal is through the annual Young Pacific Leaders (YPL) conference, which gathers emerging leaders from Pacific Island nations to discuss issues of regional concern.
-The Young Pacific Leaders Initiative, of which this conference is a part, now has more than 150 alumni with diverse backgrounds, including diplomats, government officials, teachers, NGO leaders, and journalists.
+The Young Pacific Leaders, of which this conference is a part, now has more than 180 alumni with diverse backgrounds, including diplomats, government officials, teachers, NGO leaders, and journalists.
 The YPL program features a small grants competition for participants to transform ideas into action.
-For example, a grant awarded this year will support project in the Marshall Islands to provide each household in the country's remote outer island region with water filter systems to reduce waterborne illnesses and ensure resilience to climate variability.
+For example, a grant awarded this year will support a project in the Marshall Islands to provide each household in the country's remote outer island region with water filter systems to reduce waterborne illnesses and ensure resilience.
 In the Federated States of Micronesia, a grant is enabling a young leader to set up a Climate Action Network Camp for girls - called "Girls CAN" - to empower the next generation of Micronesian women leaders to combat climate change.
+In October this year, the first ever YPL International Visitor Leadership Exchange Program will launch bringing 15 young entrepreneurs, political, civic, and business leaders to the U.S. to focus on economic and social development, in support of entrepreneurship and workforce development across the Pacific.
 This summer, the Department of State, in partnership with the World Affairs Council of Oregon, launched the first Tuna Diplomacy Youth Leadership program for high school aged students from the Federated States of Micronesia, Marshall Islands, and Palau.
 The program introduced students to approaches to sustainable fisheries entrepreneurship through a three-week exchange in Oregon.